mmetem55/vendor_transsion-camera/README.md

 Ported Transsion stock Camera application for Android 16.

-The application was decompiled from the stock firmware, unnecessary telemetry and data collection components were removed, and the application was ported to Android 16.
+The application was decompiled from the stock firmware, unnecessary telemetry and data collection components were removed.

 Tested successfully on: